-- You are encouraged to cheer and yell at appropriate times and are not to make derogatory remarks. - When performances are occurring such as music, cheers, or chants, you are expected to participate.
+- 1. Be respectful - 2.
+Be responsible - You are encouraged to cheer and yell at appropriate times and are not to make derogatory remarks. - When performances are occurring such as music, cheers, or chants, you are expected to participate.

 BELL SCHEDULES